It Can Happen to Anyone

 According to Isaacson,

 Making parents and children aware of the dangers of water is the goal of the Phoenix Children’s Drowning Prevention program.
-Drowning Awareness Month in August, Water Watchers, and Water Safety Day are all part of Phoenix Children's efforts to keep water safety front and center in the minds of adults and children who live here.
+Drowning Awareness Month in August and Water Safety Day are part of Phoenix Children's efforts to keep water safety front and center in the minds of adults and children who live here.

 Water Safety Day is an educational and interactive day of learning for about 1,300 first graders who attend the event each year.
 Isaacson said first graders are an ideal age group to attend Water Safety Day because they are still at significant risk for drowning, “but they’re also at that magical age where they really learn the concepts we’re teaching them.”